What Is the Rapture? - Biblical Meaning and Significance

-Yes, that’s true.
+It's true that the word rapture is not in the Bible.
 But neither will you find the Trinity by name in the Bible, nor the word mission and a number of other terms we use to describe theological concepts clearly taught in Scripture.

-The word “rapture” in Scripture is taken from the Latin “rapio” for the two words “caught up” used in 1 Thessalonians 4:17.
+The word “rapture” is taken from the Latin “rapio” for the two words “caught up” used in 1 Thessalonians 4:17.
 It has come into popular use today to refer to the Lord Jesus coming for the church, to lift her up into the heavens.
 One raptured is “lifted up” in love.

 When you are studying the rapture of the church, there are several things you need to keep in mind.
 First of all, the second coming of Christ is in two parts, separated by a period of seven years.